Gaussian Primitives for Deformable Image Registration: Method

 \section{Method}

-\textbf{Overview.} The methodology is structured as follows: we start with the preliminary problem statement in Sec.~\ref{subsec:problem}.
-Next, in Sec.~\ref{subsec:GaussianRep} we delineate the Gaussian representation alongside its transformations, then delve into the interpolation of dense deformation fields using learnable weights in Sec.~\ref{subsec:interpolation}.
-Subsequently, an adaptive optimization process is introduced in Sec.~\ref{subsec:adaptive} to further enhance the efficacy and precision of our approach.
-The overview of our method is illustrated by Fig.~\ref{frameworkx}, which provides a visual representation of the sequential steps and interactions within our proposed system.
+The methodology is structured as follows: Sec.~\ref{sec:problem} presents the problem statement, followed by a detailed description of Gaussian primitives in Sec.~\ref{sec:GaussianPrimitive}.
+Next, Sec.~\ref{sec:blending} outlines the derivation of dense deformation fields through transformation blending.
+To enhance both efficiency and precision, adaptive and multi-scale Gaussian primitives are introduced in Sec.~\ref{sec:adaptive} and \ref{sec:hierarchy}, respectively.
+Finally, optimization and regularization strategies are discussed in Sec.~\ref{sec:optimization}.
+Fig.~\ref{fig:framework} provides a visual summary of the entire method, illustrating the sequential steps and interactions in our proposed approach.